HighPoint/titan-client-viewer/README.md

 Fix it all.
 Amplify has color themes, which can be set or customize each component individually.

-## Fix React code.
+## React code

 React code is set up 'quick and dirty'.
+Fix it.
 It needs to be cleaned up.

 ## Next.js